 Whether you’re a kid at home trying to spice up a book report or a teacher at school trying to do the same thing, making a book trailer is a fun way to incorporate reading with technology and scriptwriting in a response to reading.
 Learn the steps and programs for how to make your own.

 Like a movie trailer, book trailers give the audience enough juicy information to make them really, really want to read the book.
 (Hopefully.)
-Your job as movie creator is to get your audience of other kids to want to READ the book you read!
+Your job as a movie creator is to get your audience of other kids to want to READ the book you read!

 Are you ready?